What they do

 Education and training

 It is possible to work as a commercial housekeeper without any formal qualifications and get training on the job.
-However, entry into this occupation may be improved with qualifications or previous work experience.
+However, entry into this occupation may be improved by obtaining a qualification in cleaning or hospitality, or with previous work experience.

 Apprenticeships and traineeships

 As an apprentice or trainee, you enter into a formal training contract with an employer, enabling you to complete training towards a nationally recognised qualification.
 You spend time working and learning practical skills on the job and you spend some time undertaking structured training with a registered training provider.